MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 ### If your app does not use MSAL

 If your app does not already use MSAL for its own authentication mechanism, then you will need to create an app registration in AAD with a custom redirect URI in the format specified [here](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Migrating-from-ADAL-Objective-C-to-MSAL-Objective-C#app-registration-migration).
+You will also need to add permissions to the registration as described [here](https://docs.microsoft.com/en-us/mem/intune/developer/app-sdk-get-started#give-your-app-access-to-the-intune-app-protection-service-optional).

 ### Configure MSAL settings for the Intune App SDK